Savannah McCarthy: Senior

 On 5 May 2014, Republic of Ireland women's national football team manager Susan Ronan named McCarthy in an experimental squad for a friendly against the Basque Country.
 She appeared as a substitute for Ciara McCormack in Ireland's 2–0 defeat in Azpeitia, which was not classified as a full international fixture.

 McCarthy was called up again for a UEFA Women's Euro 2017 qualifying fixture against Spain in November 2015.
 Coach Ronan said: "It will be a good experience for Savannah, who is still with the U19 squad and an opportunity for her to see at first hand what is required at senior international level."
 She was picked for a trip to the United States in January 2016, remaining an unused substitute in Ireland's 5–0 defeat by the senior United States team but starting a 3–0 defeat by the hosts' national under-23 team two days later.

 She won her first senior cap at the 2016 Cyprus Cup, as an 86th-minute substitute for Megan Campbell in the opening 2–0 defeat by Austria.
 She then started the 1–1 draw with Italy and the 1–0 defeat by Hungary.
 In June 2016 she made a competitive appearance, starting Ireland's record-equalling 9–0 win over Montenegro.
 McCarthy played the second half of a 2–1 home friendly win over the Basque Country on 25 November 2016, coming in for Jetta Berrill at half-time.
 When Susan Ronan stood down and was replaced by Colin Bell in February 2017, McCarthy was named in his first squad for the 2017 Cyprus Cup.

 In September 2021 McCarthy was recalled to the national team by Vera Pauw.
 Pauw was impressed by McCarthy's renewed dedication and her ability to play on the left of a back three.
 A promising performance in Ireland's 3–2 friendly win over Australia on 21 September 2021 at Tallaght Stadium was McCarthy's first cap for five years.
 She retained her place for 2023 FIFA Women's World Cup qualification – UEFA Group A fixtures against Sweden, Finland and Slovakia, before being ruled out by an anterior cruciate ligament injury in March 2022.

 Personal life

 McCarthy is an Irish Traveller.
 She was presented with a Traveller Pride Award by her hero Katie Taylor in May 2013.

+McCarthy was involved in a Car accident in 2024, she was pulled from a burning car that she was behind the wheel of and was said to be lucky to be alive a month prior she was banned from driving for 4 years for driving without insurance and a license.
+In November 2025 she successfully appealed the ban.